nidhisharma57350/Machine-Learning/Spam_Detection/README.md

 The project can be further improved by:

-Testing different text vectorization techniques Comparing multiple Machine Learning algorithms Hyperparameter tuning
+Testing different text vectorization techniques

+Comparing multiple Machine Learning algorithms

+Hyperparameter tuning

 Handling class imbalance

-Deploying the model as a web application or API
+Deploying the model as a web application or API.

 👩‍💻 Author